patchstack/documentation/src/content/docs/Patchstack App/Account settings/team.md

 <li>Manager: Full control of all sites of all users, cannot modify users.</li>
 <li>Member: Read and write access to sites assigned to this user, cannot modify users or delete sites.</li></ol>

-In order to attach an app to a user, go to My Apps > Action Button > Attach To User.
+In order to attach a site to a user, go to Application > Action Button > Attach To User.

 ![](@images/05d1c7f-small-Patchstack_account_team.png)